VFA-195: 2010s

 During late 2010 the squadron transitioned to the F/A-18E Super Hornet.
 In late 2015, CVW-5 was scheduled to be transferred to which replaced USS George Washington as the U.S. Navy's forward deployed aircraft carrier at Yokosuka, Japan.

+2020s

+In February 2026, VFA-195 received its first Block III advanced Super Hornets.
+Then in May, the squadron received its first F/A-18F, officially making them the first FDNF composite squadron.
+VFA-195 accepted their first WSO shortly thereafter.